Open Gromov-Witten invariants and mirror maps for semi-Fano toric manifolds: Toric manifolds and their Landau-Ginzburg mirrors

-\begin{defn} [One pointed open Gromov-Witten invariant \cite{FOOO1}] Let $X$ be a compact semi-Fano toric manifold, and $\torus$ a regular toric fiber of $X$.
-The one-pointed open Gromov-Witten invariant associated to a disk class $\beta \in \pi_2(X,\torus)$ is defined as
+\begin{defn} [One-pointed open GW invariant \cite{FOOO1}] Let $X$ be a compact semi-Fano toric manifold, and $\torus$ a regular toric moment fiber of $X$.
+The one-pointed open GW invariant associated to a disk class $\beta \in \pi_2(X,\torus)$ is defined as

-where $[\point] \in H^n(\torus)$ is the point class and $\textrm{ev}:\moduli_1(\beta)\to\torus$ is the evaluation map. \end{defn}
+where $[\point] \in H^n(\torus)$ is the point class and $\text{ev}:\moduli_1(\beta)\to\torus$ is the evaluation map. \end{defn}

 Note that $\dim[\mathcal{M}_1 (\beta)]=n$ only when $\mu(\beta) = 2$, hence $n_\beta=0$ whenever $\mu(\beta) \not= 2$.
 Analogous to Definition \ref{defn_W_HV}, we have the following definition of instanton-corrected superpotential from Lagrangian Floer theory: